rajas1998/yinsh-ai-bot/README.md

 made it reach different depths on different computers according to their speed.

 2. Optimizations.
-a.
-We implemented a reverse move after each move in the minimax tree.
+* We implemented a reverse move after each move in the minimax tree.
 So, when we were descending in the depth first search, we would not need to copying the entire board configuration and could reach it by using the reverse move as “previous pointers”.
-b.
-During time analysis, we realized that the function which finds if there are consecutive five markers was called many times and was taking more than 50% of the execution time.
+* During time analysis, we realized that the function which finds if there are consecutive five markers was called many times and was taking more than 50% of the execution time.
 Instead of traversing the whole board to find these rows, we just checked the markers which changed colour and thus did it in almost